livingdocsIO/documentation/reference-docs/server-configuration/config.md

   },
 ```
 The feature flag is ignored by the other Asset Management endpoints (`GET /images?fullText` search and `GET /images/:id` Image information endpoint), because they are new endpoints and would only be called explicitly by an Editor which is configured for using the Asset Management.

+Make sure that you disable the Asset Management in the Editor as well and make sure that you configure the image services properly too.

 ##### Image Service
 This functionality introduces a new image-service `liImageProxy`.
 It's a proxy around ImgIX.
 Therefore it includes some new (proxy specific) configuration and all configuration that's required for ImgIX: